 Any company that cares about its reputation will be reminded by reviews and ratings that it’s always on the line.

 A sign of a great experience is when you want to go back for more.
 Whenever customers cancel a subscription, fail to renew, take their business elsewhere, or close an account, it’s called churn or attrition.
 This is the percentage of customers who cancel their recurring services or subscriptions.
 The lower your churn, of course, the better.
 The challenge is getting to the bottom of what’s causing it.

 To calculate churn, divide the total number of lost customers by the total number of active customers for a selected time period.

-Considering a new set of KPIs, or even adding just one, can seem overwhelming, especially if your organization has an established metric of choice already.
-What's most worth it for your company depends entirely on your unique objectives, and what matters to your customers.
+Considering a new set of KPIs, or even adding just one, can seem overwhelming.
+Especially if your organization has an established metric of choice already.
+What’s most worth it for your company depends entirely on your unique objectives.
+And, of course, what matters to your customers.

 Finding the right metric to satisfy both parties is tough, but if you’re reading this, you’re on the right track.
 If you’re looking for deeper insights, you can try out our unique CX KPI.

 This article was updated on January 5, 2022.